-Assistance/comfort animals (as defined by the Fair Housing Act) are only allowed in a student's room after a request has been submitted to the Services for Students with Disabilities and permission has been granted by Housing & Residence Life.
+Assistance/comfort animals (as defined by the Fair Housing Act) are only allowed in a student's room after a request has been submitted to and approved by the Services for Students with Disabilities.
+Services for Students with Disabilities will communicate approval directly to Housing & Residence Life.
 Requests for assistance animals must be approved in writing by the Services for Students with Disabilities before the student brings the animal into the residence hall.